 Also, Aura includes remediation services on all its plans as well as lost wallet protection.
 If you get robbed or simply lose your wallet, Aura’s services could be invaluable.

 Identity Guard doesn’t seem to offer the same remediation services on all plans.
-The insurance is nice, but having someone to help you with the massive headache that is involved in restoring your identity may be invaluable.
+The insurance is nice, but having someone to help you with the massive headache of restoring your identity may be invaluable.

 For us, parental controls, remediation services, and lost wallet protection outweigh social media monitoring.
 While we appreciate Identity Guard’s lower starting prices, we don’t think Aura’s prices are too outrageous.
 Aura can definitely fit into your monthly budget, even in this economy.